 I do not own a trademark but will trademark "Common Law" help me?
-I have been running my website since 0ctober 2013 as a portal for a specific crowd and this copycat Filed for a trademark matching my website services and name is May 02, 2014 They are also including a name in the trademark that is a...
+I have been running my website since 0ctober 2013 as a portal for a specific crowd and this copycat Filed for a trademark matching my website services and name is May 02, 2014 They are also including a name in the trademark...
 Read more »

 A judgment against you, assuming it's a money judgment, means that the plaintiff is legally entitled to the money recited in the judgment, and can use various judgment enforcement devices, such as property executions, income executions, subpoenas, and restraining notices, to collect it.
-It would...Read more »
+It...Read more »

 I'm only being paid a small stipend with no other benefits.
 I generally am able to choose which assignments to pursue.
 I use my own equipment, edit the photos on my own time, in my own space.
 I have not signed any agreements, and certainly not one that specified made for hire.